AdamGonda/adamgonda.com/_posts/2022-06-05-Early-return.md

 # Problem

-When it comes to clean and easily comprehendible code, unintentional `else` statements are a waist of precious brainpower.
+When it comes to clean and easily comprehendible code, unintentional `else` statements are a waste of precious brainpower.

 In the previous☝️ example the `else` branch was needed, because if the condition is falsy we like to do something totally different.

-But in my day to day I mostly encounter a different scenario.
+But in my day, to day I mostly encounter a different scenario.
 Where you have to return different values based on different conditions

 ```js